Skip to main content

 Fractured Cusp

 A fractured cusp occurs when a piece of the tooth's chewing surface breaks away.
-This type of fracture commonly affects teeth with large fillings.
-Treatment often involves restoring the tooth with a new filling or a dental crown to protect the remaining structure.
+This type of fracture commonly affects teeth with large fillings, where the remaining tooth structure around the filling weakens over time.
+A fractured cusp may cause mild discomfort but typically does not affect the dental pulp (the nerve inside the tooth).
+Treatment often involves restoring the tooth with a new filling or, in many cases, a dental crown to protect the remaining structure and restore function.

 Cracked Tooth

 A cracked tooth involves a fracture that extends from the chewing surface downwards towards the root, though it has not yet separated into distinct segments.
+This type of fracture can vary significantly in severity.
+Some cracks remain confined to the crown of the tooth, whilst others may extend below the gum line.
 Symptoms can include intermittent pain when chewing, sensitivity to hot or cold temperatures, and discomfort that may be difficult to localise precisely.
-Understanding how this differs from a simple chip is covered in our article on cracked vs chipped tooth differences.
+Early identification and treatment are important, as untreated cracks can progress over time.

 Split Tooth

 A split tooth is typically the result of an untreated cracked tooth that has progressed.
 The tooth has divided into two distinct segments that can be separated.
 Unfortunately, a split tooth cannot usually be saved intact.
-For a broader look at when damaged teeth can be preserved, see our guide on whether a broken tooth can be saved.
+Depending on the position of the split, a dental professional may be able to preserve a portion of the tooth in some cases, though extraction is often necessary.

 Decayed tooth before white filling treatment by Dr Kamran at Emergency Dentist London